lucasgneccoh/pyLux/README.md

     - Hold `Ctrl` while placing armies or fortifying to place/move all available armies
     - Hold `Alt` while placing armies or fortifying to place/move 5 armies

+# TODO

+  - List the dependencies and make something to install everything that is needed